andypern/demos/drill-json-hbase-hive-tableau/README.md

 ###Ingest example

-- Show NFS in action, drag/drop a JSON file onto the cluster.
+Show NFS in action, drag/drop some files onto the cluster:

+1. On your windows desktop there should be a 'drill-data' folder.
+Inside are some JSON files.
+2.  right-click/copy, then navigate to the "N:" drive, which is an NFS mount to the cluster (if the NFS mount isn't working, browse to \\hostname\mapr\clustername)
+3. Go into the drill folder, then the JSON folder.
+If there are existing files in there delete them, and copy your files in from your desktop

-###odbc/drill explorer
+##odbc/drill explorer

-- talk about ODBC (and 'drill-explorer..') and how it allows you to bring in this data into tableau, excel, and other upstream tools.
+ talk about ODBC (and 'drill-explorer..') and how it allows you to bring in this data into tableau, excel, and other upstream tools.

-- Show the drill-explorer interface, browse through the various data sources :
+ Show the drill-explorer interface, browse through the various data sources :

-	* hive,
-	* JSON
+1.  double click the `drill-odbc` icon on the desktop

+2. Click the `System DSN` tab

+3. Make sure `drill-demo` is highlighted, then click `Configure`

+4. Click the `Test` button, and make sure it completes successfully

+5. Click the `Drill Explorer` button to launch drill-explorer.

+Once inside drill explorer, you can navigate and preview some of your data sources.
+Note that because drill is still pre-beta, some data sources aren't going to preview properly.

+1. Expand `hive.default`, and click on the `clicks` table.
+You should see a preview of the schema and the data.

+2. Expand `hbase`, and expand the `hbusers` table.
+It should show you a list of column families.
+Note that currently drill explorer isn't able to properly see inside the CF's, that's coming soon.

+	> bonus, if you want to get tricky, you can preview the data in the HBASE table properly:

+	* Click the `SQL` tab at the top of the screen
+	*  paste the following in (exactly):

+			select cast(account['id'] as VarChar(20)) as id,
+			cast(account['name'] as VarChar(20)) as name,
+			cast(metrics['gender'] as VarChar(20)) as gender,
+			cast(address['address'] as VarChar(20)) as address,
+			cast(metrics['first_visit'] as VarChar(20)) as first_visit
+			from `hbase`.`hbusers` limit 10

+	* click the `Preview` button
+	* note that the `Save As` button doesn't work yet, but soon it will allow you to save custom views

+3. Expand `dfs.default` , and browse to `drill`, then `JSON`.
+If you have the `JSON` folder highlighted, you see a preview of *all* data within that directory.
+If you expand the folder, and click on one of the files, you'll see a preview from just one of those files.

 Showing a data preview for each.